JujuAdams/PictureFrame/docs/3.2/README.md

 - Whether the application surface should be drawn as "pixel perfect" (a.k.a. at an integer scale)

 - Overscan scale for adapting to CRT monitors (a compliance requirement for PS4 games)

-PictureFrame is suitable for pixel art games and for high resolution games.
-It can calculate correct camera sizes regardless of device is especially suited for the wide variety of aspect ratios found on mobile devices.